EVAnunit1307/Animatch/README.md

 - Camera capture requires HTTPS.
 Local file paths will not work.
 - When deployed, make sure your frontend is served over HTTPS and points to the live API URL.

+> Random edit: some random shit added here just to create commits and chaos.

 # Deploy to Railway (API)
 1) Create a new Railway project from this repo.
 2) Railway will use `railway.toml` / `Procfile` to start the API.